rhammell/isw-database/README.md

 ## API Access

 The `app.py` script creates a REST API that allows for querying the database through HTTP endpoints.
-This functionality enables other applications to access the scraped publications data without direct connection to the database itself.
+This functionality enables other applications to access the publications data without direct connection to the database itself.

-Initialize the API server using on the default host and port (`localhost:5000`) with the following command
+Initialize the API server using on the default host and port `localhost:5000` with the following command

 ```bash
 python3 app.py